w3f/Grants-Program/applications/Project_CryptoAegis.md

 Crypto Aegis is an established project dedicated to improving transparency, security and trust in the crypto and blockchain sectors through comprehensive due diligence and analysis.
 Our aim is to continually evolve and expand our methodologies to address the dynamic and complex landscape of the crypto world.

 Our project has been featured by various media outlets since its inception.
 You can read our press articles on our press page (https://cryptoaegis.io/index.php?page=press).

 Our detailed reports on various crypto and blockchain projects highlight our rigorous approach to due diligence.
 These reports are available on our reports page (https://cryptoaegis.io/index.php?page=reports), highlighting our expertise and impact.

 Crypto Aegis is committed to developing, refining and multiplying its services with the help of the grant we are applying for.
 Its ongoing development will help us continue to support the growth and integrity of the crypto ecosystem, enabling investors, developers and other stakeholders to navigate this complex field with confidence.

 ## Development Roadmap :nut_and_bolt:

 ### Overview

-- **Total Estimated Duration:** 1 years renewable
+- **Total Estimated Duration:** 8 months renewable
 - **Full-Time Equivalent (FTE):**  1 FTE
 - **Total Costs:** 100,000 USD